HChernetskyi/Selenium/README.md

 ## Introduction

-This is a simple automation tests uses Selenium Webdriver, PageObjectModel (PageFactory) for a demo website.
+This is a simple automation tests uses Selenium Webdriver, PageObjectModel for a demo website.

 # Reference links